alentoghostflame/StupidAlentoBot/README.md

 * discord.py
 * pyyaml

-As of this writing, several discord.py dependencies do not have 3.9 wheels built for Windows.
+As of writing this, several discord.py dependencies do not have 3.9 wheels built for Windows.
 You are better off specifically installing Python 3.8.x in that case

 ## Tested Environment
 * Ubuntu 20.04 with Python 3.8.6
 * Ubuntu 20.10 with Python 3.8.6
+* Mint 19.3 with Python 3.8.6

 # Setup and Running
 This section contains instructions on how to get the bot up and running.